kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 would not be sufficient, as we need to solve this for all pods.

 We could track these requests in the PDB object itself.
 A PDB can track multiple pods with its selector.
-The pods do not have to be from the same application, even though they usually are.
 These pods may run in various locations and may have various reasons for their disruption.
 It would be difficult to synchronize the PDB object for applications with a large number of pods.
 This could result in inconsistent updates and conflicts as many components would race for the PDB updates.

 The updates to the PDB could be done solely by the eviction endpoint, but this is disqualified because many components override this endpoint with validating admission webhooks.
 And so we would